syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

 ### onCellSubmit

-The `DataGridSource.onCellSubmit` callback will call when `DataGridSource.canSubmitCell` return true and it's common place to committing the edited cell value into the repective collection and `SfDataGrid.DataGridCell`.
+The `DataGridSource.onCellSubmit` callback will call when `DataGridSource.canSubmitCell` return true and it's common place to committing the edited cell value into the respective collection and `SfDataGrid.DataGridCell`.
 The `DataGridRow`, `RowColumnIndex` and `GridColumn` has the following members which provides information for `DataGridSource.onCellSubmit` callback.

 >N No need to call the notifyListener inside it.